Chenyijun/PUI/README.md

 -Wishlist functionality works, can view wishlist in bag

--Caraousel on homepage, you can manually advnace or it will auto-advance after 7 seconds
+-Caraousel on homepage, you can manually advance or it will auto-advance after 7 seconds

 -Interesting/useful JS functionality
   -if you click on the wishlist item, a modal will pop up to add item to cart